Jilissa Zoltko Flaunts Flawless Figure In White Miniskirt and Sheer Top

 Internet sensation Jilissa Zoltko shared some gorgeous new snapshots of her flawless figure with her 1 million Instagram followers on Saturday, January 2, sending thousands into a frenzy.

-The 23-year-old was captured on a lush property for the three-photo series, standing out the most as she switched between a few eye-catching poses.
+The 23-year-old was captured on a lush property for the three-photo series, standing out among her environment as she switched between a few eye-catching poses.

 In the first frame, she stood with the front of her figure facing the camera as she cocked one hip and extended her left leg out.
 She wore a sultry expression on her face and looked directly into the camera's lens.
 The model emitted a happier energy in the second snapshot, smiling widely as her eyes averted the camera.
 She posed slightly from her left side in the third photo, as she pouted once more while pushing her chest out.